zais/steam-library-analyzer/README.md

 Just another steam related trash on the internet.
 I'm not a programmer or sql guru, so this is just almost-working tool i'm using to solve my own little problems with Steam client limitations.
 My knowledge is empirical, don't blame me for that :).

+Tested on Mac OS X 10.9, should work on any modern linux distro and in [cygwin](http://cygwin.com) may be.

 Why do I need it?
 -----------